 Wow, this pasta though!

 I’ve been feeling so inspired and excited by the weather warming up.
-Where I live, which is pretty far north, the day length changes drastically throughout the year.
+I live pretty far North and the day length changes drastically throughout the year.
 For example, when we reach the longest day of the year the sun doesn’t set until almost 10:30 pm!
-This is pretty inconvenient for me in the Winter because I have always chosen to use natural light for my photography.
-As you can imagine, this cuts my opportune working window pretty short throughout the colder seasons.
+This is pretty inconvenient for me in the Winter because I’ve always chosen to use natural light for my photography.
+This cuts my opportune working window pretty short throughout the colder seasons.
 Not gonna lie, this doesn’t help my Winter stress levels.

 On the flip side, I can be so much more flexible during the longer day lengths.
-I must say, it’s been really nice being able to get to the gym early sometimes and then still have time in my day to get recipes done and take photos before it’s too dark.
-I actually made this particular recipe on a whim a few days ago, right after getting home from the gym.
+It’s been really nice being able to get to the gym early.
+I still have time in my day to get recipes done and take photos before it’s too dark.
+Actually, I made this particular recipe on a whim a few days ago.
 I wasn’t really hungry before leaving so I may have skipped breakfast, oops.
-I guess that technically made this pasta my breakfast.
+Technically that made this pasta my breakfast.
 Yep, I’m weird like that and sometimes eat really random first meals of the day.
 I’ve actually been on a savory breakfast kick recently, maybe you can relate?

 So I’m always open to a little challenge or trying something new.
 When it comes to a classic like macaroni and cheese though, it’s pretty hard to imagine it being possible to make it without the cheese part, right?
 I’m not going to say that this recipe tastes exactly like cheese or anything but if you are skeptical whether a version of mac could even be good without dairy than this should at least change your mind.